wenweili/AlJabr-1/README.md

 The book was originally published in 2019 by Higher Education Press (Beijing), ISBN 978-7-04-050725-6.
 The revised version has been published.

 The PDF version and the errata are available on the author's web page.
-The contents in this revised version are "frozen": any spotted mistakes will be corrected in the next revision/edition.
+The contents of this revised version are "frozen": any spotted mistakes will be corrected in the next revision/edition.

-It is hoped that these files will be of some help to those professors, students as well as amateurs who wish to write serious Chinese books in Mathematics or Physics without too much TeXnical trouble.
+It is hoped that these files will be of some help to those professors, students, as well as amateurs who wish to write serious Chinese books in Mathematics or Physics without too much TeXnical trouble.

 # How to compile